wbl1997/my_swift_vio/README.md

 * S denotes the IMU sensor frame,
 * B denotes a (user-specified) body frame.

-For MSCKF and TF_VIO, S and B are used interchangeably.
+For swift_vio, S and B are often used interchangeably.

 The output of the okvis library is the pose T\_WS as a position r\_WS and quaternion q\_WS, followed by the velocity in World frame v\_W and gyro biases (b_g) as well as accelerometer biases (b_a).
 See the example application to get an idea on how to use the estimator and its outputs (callbacks returning states).

-The okvis_node ROS application will publish a configurable state -- see just below.
+The swift_vio_node ROS application will publish a configurable state -- see just below.

 ## Configuration files